tabuckner/jira-to-sheets/README.md

 _A very simple tool, for a very specific need._

+Originally designed for use by members of my organization.
+If you don't see my ugly mug on a daily basis, Dan is not crushing it, and you should see [this section](#outside-of-our-organization) below.

 Intended to be installed as a CLI, this tool might help those of us who are interested in automating some of the boring work for preparing regular scrum demos/retrospective meetings.

 The tool uses Jira's authentication api to store a cookie locally and query your Jira organization for data regarding a given project's current sprint, and upcoming sprint.